redpony/cdec/python/README.md

 pycdec is a Python interface to cdec

 ## Installation

 Build and install pycdec:

 	python setup.py install

+Alternatively, run `python setup.py build_ext --inplace` and add the `python/` directory to your `PYTHONPATH`.

 ## Grammar extractor